Priyasha-Yadav/codechef-solutions/wow_auto_sync_setup_leet_code_code_chef_→_git_hub_with_explanations.md

 ## 🎯 You’re done!
 Solve problems.
 Watch your repo fill up with folders — each with your code **and** a neat explanation.

-If you want me to pre‑fill the usernames in your script and workflow, tell me your GitHub username and repo name and I’ll paste the ready files for you.